jwobith/docker-gitea/README.md

 Docker Gitea Service
 --------------------

-[Gitea](https://gitea.io) is a self-hosted git service written in Go.
-It provides a setup that is similar to [Github](https://github.com) but a solution that you host yourself.
+[Gitea](https://gitea.io) is a self-hosted git service written in Go that is comparable to other self-hosted git projects like [Gitlab](https://about.gitlab.com/install/?version=ce).
+It provides an interface that is similar to [Github](https://github.com) but a solution that you host yourself.
+While it does not currently have more complex features like built-in CI it is a lightweight and functional solution.
 This repository contains the necessary configuration to run a full Gitea service in [Docker](https://docs.docker.com) using [Docker Compose](https://docs.docker.com/compose) and the capability to auto renew SSL certificates with [Let's Encrypt](https://www.letsencrypt.org).

 ## Table of contents